The best foreigner friendly Izakaya in Tokyo!

 This is not an uncommon gesture in Izakayas across Japan, & the custom is known as sosogi-koboshi.
 Our hosts told us the story behind each kind of sake we were drinking.
 When our glasses were empty we were prompted to pick another, & another & another.
 As our drinking increased so did the flamboyancy of the staff.
 We were merely a warm-up for the people to come through the door much later.

 To the side of me hung homemade bacon, drying in long thin strips.
 The fat dripping every once in a while onto the grill.
 The Izakaya itself was narrow, but with lots of seating.
 The walls were plastered with business cards, stamps, artwork, graffiti, clippings & photos.
 No surface was left uncovered from patrons leaving their marks & histories.

 We arrived super early, so we had most of the izakaya to ourselves.
 At 7 PM the local crowd started to arrive.
-Halfway through our third round of sake a couple of travelers sat beside us.
+Halfway through our fifth round of sake a couple of travelers sat beside us.
 The one seated closest to us resided from Canada the other (not so friendly chap) New Jersey; both were currently living in Tokyo for work.
 We spoke briefly with them, as the American fellow didn't feel so inclined to talk to us.
 Not that it mattered much to us as the chef was our new best friend, our main course was about to be initiated & we had had enough sake to drown a small prefecture.